After three days in the hospital, I was so excited to be able to bring my daughter to her new home.

 More on newborn babies

 So what do you do together with your newborn baby?
-Please share by leaving a comment below! 🙂
+Please share some of your newborn baby activites by leaving a comment below! 🙂